yhma-lab/website/content/authors/lqhuang/_index.md

   icon: ':coffee:'

 # Role/position/tagline
-role: Advisor for Computing Science and Artificial Intelligence
+role: Advisor # for Computing Science and Artificial Intelligence
+user_groups:
+  - Collaborators

 # Organizations/Affiliations to show in About widget
 organizations: